Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Sleep disruption:

-Eczema itching often worsens at night, disrupting sleep
+Eczema itching often worsens at night

 Cool bedroom temperature